chp-legacy/chainpoint-node/README.md

 or configure a firewall on your Node server to block access to all ports with the exception of port `80 (HTTP)` and port `22 (SSH)`.

+It is discouraged to run local firewall software, such as `ufw`, on your Node server unless you are an *expert* user and understand how Docker interacts with firewalls. `ufw` and other similar tools are known to interfere with Docker.

 ### Run Your Node

 Now its time to start your Node!